-Dosh is a Fintech platform that enables automatic cash backs for consumers.
-Its business model connects major card providers with online and offline local businesses to develop automatic cash back programs.
+Dosh is a Fintech platform that enables automatic cash back for consumers.
+Its business model connects major card providers with online and offline local businesses to develop automatic cash-back programs.
 The company makes money by earning an affiliate commission on each eligible sale from consumers.

 Dosh is an app allowing consumers to earn a percentage of cashback on eligible purchases.

 At the beginning, the Dosh business model involved the creation of partnerships between major retailers or brands and payment card providers Visa, Mastercard, and American Express.